-- Click the Download button under the Full Release heading - this will be the latest release version
+- Click Download under the Full Release heading.
+This will be the latest release version.

 Creating a Database

-WHMCS uses a MySQL database to store all settings and data.
-You will be asked to create one during the installation process, so best to create one beforehand.
-Technical information is detailed on the Database Setup page.
+WHMCS uses a MySQL® database to store settings and data.
+You must create one during the installation process, or create one before you begin.
+For more information, see our System Environment Guide.